Abonite/MACPU-FPGA/README.md

 This is a personal contact project.
 Continuously updating.

+## ISA

+You can read the detailed ISA design document here.

 ## Some coding rules

 1.When naming the variable that type is "wire", the bus must starts with "b_", and all interfaces connected to the bus must end with "_bus".
 In each module, the interface connected to the bus should be set with tri-state gates for IO control, and provide corresponding effective control signals for this interface.